kotlarmilos/OD-flaky-tests/README.md

 Latest commit from master branch is 73731543655c75604837a3725883b513938cc33b Current commit from master branch is 4a0612fab7b3a55e3e11d485233b063006d03b0f

+Running iDFlakies script for ID tests.
+This may take up to several hours.
 Analysing results, this may take up to several minutes.

 There are still 1 old unfixed flaky tests, 0 new flaky tests, and 34 fixed flaky tests.